WebDev-Guild/webdev-guild.github.io/journeyman/webdev/svg.md

 - Learn how to use the `<path>` element [here.](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths)

 ## Requirements
-- Make a project that demonstrats the points below:
+- Make a project that demonstrates the points below in an HTML document:
+    - Create an SVG image using a desktop tool like Sketch, Adobe Illustrator/Photoshop, or an online tool like [editor.method](http://editor.method.ac/).
+These tools are listed because they are able to export as an SVG file.
     - Using SVG as an <img> src as "Data-URI" in html
     - Using SVG as a background-image in CSS
     - Using SVG as an "inline" element in HTML with the `<path>` element.
+    - Style your inline SVG with CSS to do something on an event (such as hover).
 - Share your file with your mentor to have them pass it off.

 ## Extra Learning